ibexa/documentation-developer/docs/api/php_api/php_api.md

     [`Ibexa\Contracts\Core\Repository\PermissionService`](php_api_reference/classes/Ibexa-Contracts-Core-Repository-PermissionService.html) can be injected to have a Service which provides both `PermissionResolver` and `PermissionCriterionResolver`.
 It supports auto-wiring.

-This is not required in template functions or controller code, as the HTTP layer takes care of identifying the user, and automatically sets it in the repository.
+This isn't required in template functions or controller code, as the HTTP layer takes care of identifying the user, and automatically sets it in the repository.

 If you want to identify a user with their credentials instead, provide them in the following way: